MicrosoftDocs/CordovaDocs/cordovadocs/run-your-app/run-app-android.md

     bcdedit /set hypervisorlaunchtype off
     ```

+    > [!WARNING]
-    >**WARNING**: The `bcdedit` commands can prevent your system from booting if not executed correctly; be careful when using these commands.
+	> The `bcdedit` commands can prevent your system from booting if not executed correctly; be careful when using these commands.

 2. Reboot your PC.
 If you want to re-enable Hyper-V later, use the following command, and then reboot your PC: